vivchar/RendererRecyclerViewAdapter/index.md

 To start with, I have highlighted several requirements that I have already articulated:

-- it must work with RecyclerView without implementing a new adapter;
+- it must work with `RecyclerView` without implementing a new adapter;
-- I must be able to reuse cells in another RecyclerView;
+- I must be able to reuse cells in another `RecyclerView`;
-- I must be able to easily add other cell types into RecyclerView.
+- I must be able to easily add other cell types into `RecyclerView`.

 ## Implementation